coxmediagroup/Tic-Tac-Toe/README.rst

 To Do
 -----
-* Add rotation transforms
+* Add management command for random testing
-* Winning lines need to be offset (diagonal win is weird)
 * Code cleanup

 Purpose